ClaasBontus/bitset2/README.md

 ```

 ## Caveats
-* bitset2 requires a C++14 compliant compiler.
+* bitset2 requires a C++17 compliant compiler.
-* Tested with gcc 4.9 and 5.3 and clang 3.7.
+* Tested with gcc 7 and clang 5.